faemmi/bridges/examples/python/Instructions.md

      - algorithm
      - trainable
 5. Write the `main.py`, `<kind>_wrapper.py`, and payloads (for details, see below).

-   Note: mantik will put all the files located in the payload into your bridge when you execute it.
+   **Note:** mantik will put all the files located in the payload into your bridge when you execute it.
 As a result, any other utility functions or modules must be located in the payload to be used in the bridge.
-6. Build the docker image of the bridge
+7. Build the docker image of the bridge
    ```commandline
    make docker
    ```
-7. Write a Python script to execute the bridge (see each bridge kind example below) and run it.
+8. Write a Python script to execute the bridge (see each bridge kind example below) and run it.

-**Note:** As long as a DataSet bridge does not exist, the production example has to include the `data` dir (it's included by the `Dockerfile.python_bridge`).
-The simple example, however, does **not** need to include the data directory.
-Hence, when building the simple bridge, the two lines including the data directory have to be commented out.

-### DataSet bridges
+### `DataSet` bridges

 1. For the `DataSetWrapper`, implement all methods of `mantik.bridge.DataSet`.
-Here, the wrapper additionally has to implement the get function of the payload.
+Here, one option is to implement a `get` function in the payload.
 This can e.g. be achieved via
    ```Python
    import mantik